galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 {: .details}

-Before starting with the analysis of the isoforms, we will extract the transcript sequences from the annotation generated by **Stringtie merge**.
+Before starting with the analysis of the isoforms, we will extract the transcript sequences from the annotation generated by **StringTie merge**.
 This output will be used in the next section.

 > <hands-on-title>Extract transcriptome</hands-on-title>
 >